omni-us/jsonargparse/README.rst

 All parsers include a :code:`--print_config` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
+This option by default all entries, including the ones with :code:`null` values.
+If the argument is given as :code:`--print_config=skip_null`, then the entries with :code:`null` values will not be included.

 The config file can also be provided as an environment variable as explained in section :ref:`environment-variables`.
 The configuration file environment